 We deal with a wide range of disputes and our lawyers are recognised as being pragmatic in their understanding of clients’ disputes as well as to effective resolution of such disputes.
 Our approach is commercial as well as legal: we balance the potential recovery in a claim against the costs of pursuing it, and the cost and risks of defending a claim against the strength of the defence.

-We have considerable experience of High Court and County Court claims, but are also proponents of mediation, arbitration and other forms of alternative dispute resolution, which provide a cheaper and more certain alternative to court action.
+We have considerable experience of High Court and County Court claims, but are also proponents of mediation, arbitration and other forms of alternative dispute resolution, which provide a cost-effective and more certain alternative to court action.

 Breach of restrictive covenants and breach of confidence

-Head of Litigation and Dispute Resolution
+Mediation and Alternative Dispute Resolution services